 Properties with tenants may work for an EB-5 investment if the property has enough vacant space to accommodate the necessary job creation.
 Also, an investor may be able to count existing jobs if the investment is in a troubled business and prevents jobs from being lost—but proving such circumstances to the United States Citizenship and Immigration Services (USCIS) is difficult.

 In general, vacant industrial, office, and retail spaces selling at one third to one quarter their previously assessed values make the best candidates.

 While the property itself is important, the location of the property is also important.
 This EB-5 investment model is most commonly implemented in a targeted employment area (TEA), which means the area is either rural or is experiencing higher-than-average unemployment rates.
 The reason for this is that the minimum investment amount for an EB-5 investment in a TEA area is only $900,000 per investor, compared with $1.8 million for EB-5 investments in non-TEA areas.

 Aside from gaining permanent resident status for each EB-5 investor involved, the basic goal of this type of EB-5 investment is to purchase inexpensive property, draw in new tenants, and then make substantial profits through rent collection and resale within five years.

-The solution is to submit a sample, real project to USCIS that fits the kind of distressed properties being considered.
+The solution is to submit a sample real project to the USCIS that fits the kind of distressed properties being considered.
 Once approved, EB-5 financing will be available, and any changes to the business plan based on the specific property being purchased can be incorporated (after the project has been completed) into the investor’s I-829 filing to prove that the 10 required jobs were actually created.
-The key here is that the USCIS recognizes that project details can change during the development/implementation phase and so as long as the required 10 jobs / investor have been met at the I-829 stage, the investor’s I-829 petition will be approved.
+The key here is that the USCIS recognizes that project details can change during the development/implementation phase, and so as long as the required 10 jobs per investor have been met at the I-829 stage, the investor’s I-829 petition will be approved.